bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/json.md

 **Numbers**
 Leading zeros are prohibited.
 A decimal point must be followed by at least one digit. `NaN` and `Infinity` are unsupported.

-**Any JSON text is a valid JavaScript expression...**
+**Any JSON text is a valid JavaScript expression…**
-...But only in JavaScript engines that have implemented the [proposal to make all JSON text valid ECMA-262](https://github.com/tc39/proposal-json-superset).
-In engines that haven't implemented the proposal, U+2028 LINE SEPARATOR and U+2029 PARAGRAPH SEPARATOR are allowed in string literals and property keys in JSON; but their use in these features in JavaScript string literals is a [`SyntaxError`](syntaxerror).
+…But only in JavaScript engines that have implemented the [proposal to make all JSON text valid ECMA-262](https://github.com/tc39/proposal-json-superset).
+In engines that haven’t implemented the proposal, U+2028 LINE SEPARATOR and U+2029 PARAGRAPH SEPARATOR are allowed in string literals and property keys in JSON; but their use in these features in JavaScript string literals is a [`SyntaxError`](syntaxerror).

 Consider this example where [`JSON.parse()`](json/parse) parses the string as JSON and [`Global_Objects/eval`](eval) executes the string as JavaScript: